How to Safely Detox From Methadone

 What Is Methadone and How Is It Used?

 Methadone is a synthetic agonist, which means it helps decrease the cravings associated with the detox process.
 This drug also blocks the effects of opioids.
-Methadone is commonly used as a part of medication-assisted treatment (MAT).
-MAT is a comprehensive treatment approach that integrates medication, counseling and behavioral therapy to address substance use disorders.
+Methadone is commonly used in medication-assisted treatment (MAT).
+MAT is a comprehensive treatment approach that combines medication with counseling and therapy to treat substance use disorders.

 Clients will typically undergo methadone treatment with doctor supervision.
 The medication can come in different forms, including a powder, liquid or diskette.
 Methadone maintenance treatment (MMT) involves taking the medication daily to help manage withdrawal symptoms and cravings.
 The duration of methadone treatment varies from person to person.
 Some people may need to see their care team in person to take their methadone, while others may be able to take doses at home.